MediaComem/comem-archidep/subjects/cli/README.md

 A CLI is a tool that allows you to use your computer by **writing** what you want to do (i.e. **commands**), instead of clicking on things.

-It's been installed on computers for a long time, but it has evolved "a little" since then.
+It's been installed on computers for a long time, but it has evolved ["a little"][building-the-future-of-the-command-line] since then.
 It usually looks something like this:

 <p class='center'><img src='images/cli.jpg' width='100%' /></p>